y7kim/agency-jekyll-theme/_posts/2021-01-03-relations-team.markdown

 thumbnail: roundicons-thumbnail.png
 alt: image-alt
 leader: Sage Owen
-description: The business team works to raise money to support Epoch's goals, include funding the cluster.
-Responsibilities include reaching out to potential sponsors, applying for grants, and developing connections to raise funds.
+description: The relations team manages contacts and relations both internal and external to IMSA, including staff, students, and administration.
+The relations team also build connections and networks to protect, enhance, and build the reputation and standing of Epoch.
 ---